jameshughes89/cs2XX-ComputerArchitecture/site/topics/programming/assembly.rst

     * Labels/symbolic representation for memory addresses

-        * For example, memory addresses could be labelled
+        * For example, memory addresses could be labelled and referenced by their label
         * This would make referencing memory addresses for jumps and loading from RAM easier
         * Removes the need to remember specific memory addresses
         * Also removes the need to constantly update addresses when lines are added/removed to RAM

-* An assembler would take the assembly language and translate it, or *assemble* it to the corresponding machine code
+* An assembler would take the assembly language and translate it, or *assemble* it, to the corresponding machine code

     * It would replace the mnemonics with their opcode bit patterns and translate literals to their binary/hex values
     * It would replace all labels within the assembly with their corresponding memory addresses

 * Typically, each statement in assembly has a 1-to-1 mapping to a statement in machine code
 * Despite its simplicity, it improves the programming experience and allows for a small amount of abstraction

-Many features, but 2 big ones are
-    nmonics
-    labels

-Still limted though

-* An assembler is a tool used to translate, or *assemble* assembly language to machine code
-* Kinda like compilers for high level programming languages

 The ESAP Assembler